Importance sampling for a simple Markovian intensity model using subsolutions

 and $c$ solves \eqref{eq:OptimalC}.
 Hence, for the one-dimensional model the change of measure used for importance sampling is completely known up to the constant $c$, which one might need to determine numerically.

-Now, consider $d \geq 2$.
-From the point of view of Theorem \ref{thm:subsol} the task is to find $D \bar W (t,x) = - 2 DS^{c}(0,x)$.
-An obvious approach is to try and solve the variational problem in the definition of $S^{c}(0,x)$.
-Another approach is the one (implicitly) used for $d=1$: Find a function $\alpha (x;c)$ that solves the equation
+\PN{For $d\geq 2$, a natural approach is to try and solve the variational problem in the definition of $S^{c}(0,\bx)$.
+Another approach is the one (implicitly) used for $d=1$: Find a function $\alpha (\bx;c)$ that solves the equation

-and then try to find a potential $A(x;c)$ such that $DA(x;c) = \alpha(x;c)$.
-However, for $d>1$, for there to exist a potential $A(x;c)$ that has $\alpha (x;c)$ as its gradient, $\alpha(x;c)$ must form a conservative vector field.
-Finding such solutions to \eqref{eq:alphaH} clearly depends entirely on the choice of $\lambda$ and appears to be a non-trivial task already for rather simple choices.
+and then attempt to find a potential $A(\bx;c)$ such that $\gradx A(\bx;c) = \alpha(\bx;c)$.
+However, for $d>1$, this requires that $\alpha (\bx ;c)$ forms a conservative vector field.
+Finding such solutions to \eqref{eq:alphaH} clearly depends on the choice of $\lambda$ and is a non-trivial task already for rather simple choices. }

-Before discussing further the problem of finding efficient sampling distributions for $d>1$, we consider a special case of the credit risk model.
-Recall that the general form of the jump intensities are

-for some non-negative $a_j$'s and $b$.
-When $a_j=a$ for some $a \in \R$ and all $j=1,\dots,d$, the model is reduced to the one-dimensional case - all groups are homogeneous and thus can be described as only one group - and the change of measure can once again be found explicitly.
-Indeed, choose $\alpha(x;c)$ according to
+Before discussing further the problem of finding efficient sampling distributions for $d>1$, \PN{we return to the special case considered in \cite{CarmonaCrepey}: $a_j \equiv a$, $j=1,\dots,d$, so that all groups are homogeneous.
+In this case the change of measure can once again be found explicitly by choosing $\alpha(\bx;c)$ according to}

-This defines a conservative vector field and the corresponding potential $A(x;c)$, as well as the optimal $c$, is analogous to before, with
+This defines a conservative vector field and the corresponding potential $A(\bx;c)$, as well as the optimal $c$, is analogous to before, with